-- The COVID-19 pandemic materially adversely affected, and may in the future adversely affect, our business, financial position, results of operations and growth prospects. - Failure to comply with federal, state and international laws and regulations and our contractual obligations relating to privacy, data protection and consumer protection, or the expansion of current or the enactment of new law regulations relating to privacy, data protection and consumer protection, could harm our reputation or adversely affect our business and our financial condition. - We have operations and do business in China, which exposes us to risks inherent in doing business there. - We are exposed to fluctuations in currency exchange rates, which could negatively affect our operating results. - Our use of artificial intelligence and machine learning could adversely affect our business and operating results. - If we cannot successfully protect our intellectual property, our business would suffer. - We have in the past and may in the future be accused of infringing intellectual property or other proprietary rights of third parties. - The dual class structure of our common stock concentrates voting control with our executive officers, directors and their affiliates, which may depress the trading price of our Class A common stock.
+- We have operations and do business in the future adversely China, which exposes us to risks inherent in doing business there. - We are exposed to fluctuations in currency exchange rates, which could negatively affect our business, financial position, results of operations and growth prospects operating results. - Failure to comply with federal, state and international laws and regulations and our contractual obligations relating to privacy, data protection and consumer protection, or the expansion of current or the enactment of new law regulations relating to privacy, data protection and consumer protection, could harm our reputation or adversely affect our business and our financial condition. - We have operations and do business in China, which exposes us to risks inherent in doing business there. - We are exposed to fluctuations in currency exchange rates, which could negatively affect our operating results. - Our use of artificial intelligence and machine learning could adversely affect our business and operating results. - If we cannot successfully protect our intellectual property, our business would suffer. - We have in the past and may in the future be accused of infringing intellectual property or other proprietary rights of third parties. - The dual class structure of our common stock concentrates voting control with our executive officers, directors and their affiliates, which may depress the trading price of our Class A common stock.